 Set OutApp = Nothing

 End Sub2.
-Data Cleanup & Formatting
+Data Cleanup and Formatting

 3. Backup Spreadsheet to Cloud